Discover a New Collection of Francis Sultana inspired by Coco Chanel

 Crystal bowls – pink and clear pairs

-The collection offers a delightful journey through the myriad of influences at work within Francis’s designs, including Art Deco Paris of the 1920s, the work of Coco Chanel & José María Sert and the exotic extravagance of the Indian maharajas.
+Thereupon, the collection offers a delightful journey through the myriad of influences at work within Francis’s designs.
+Forthwith including Art Deco Paris of the 1920s, the work of Coco Chanel & José María Sert and the exotic extravagance of the Indian maharajas.

 Jordanna coffee table

-Striking glamour, sinuous lines and fluid proportions are at work in a series of elegant and Striking glamour, sinuous lines and fluid proportions are at work in a series of elegant and sophisticated pieces.
-The collection, inspired by one of Francis’s most glamorous of muses, Narmina reveals an exotic interpretation of Paris in the 1920s.
+To enumerate, striking glamour, sinuous lines, and fluid proportions are at work in a series of elegant and sophisticated pieces.
+Hence, the collection, inspired by one of Francis’s most glamorous of muses, Narmina reveals an exotic interpretation of Paris in the 1920s.

 Theo side table

-Narmina retains Sultana’s love of artisan craft techniques and use of noble materials: straw marquetry, rock crystal, Sultana’s signature patinated bronze, bespoke silk and hessian tweeds, rattan, leather and pâte de verre are at play within a collection that is contemporary yet firmly nods to one of the most celebrated eras in interior and furniture design.
-The colour palette incorporates soft pink, clear and golden crystal, amber, sage and forest green, dark bronze, ecru and straw.
+For example, Narmina retains Sultana’s love of artisan craft techniques and the use of noble materials.
+Likewise, straw marquetry, rock crystal, Sultana’s signature patinated bronze, bespoke silk and hessian tweeds, rattan, leather and pâte de verre.
+To emphasize, the play within a collection that is contemporary yet firmly nods to one of the most celebrated eras in interior and furniture design.
+Expressly the colors palette incorporates soft pink, clear and golden crystal, amber, sage and forest green, dark bronze, ecru, and straw.

-Another major influence for the collection is the designer/artist José María Sert aka Jojo Sert.
-Originally from an immensely rich Catalan family of textile manufacturers, José’s murals covered the walls and ceilings of cathedrals and ballrooms as well as Rockefeller Center in NYC.
-Pieces such as the Narmina day bed and Turgi sofa, with its strong bronze columns, recall the decadence of Sert’s hand as well as his preference for generous yet streamlined proportions.
+Additionally, another major influence for the collection is the designer/artist José María Sert aka Jojo Sert.
+In fact, originally creator was from an immensely rich Catalan family of textile manufacturers.
+José’s murals covered the walls and ceilings of cathedrals and ballrooms as well as Rockefeller Center in NYC.
+For instance, pieces such as the Narmina day bed and Turgi sofa, with its strong bronze columns, recall the decadence of Sert’s hand as well as his preference for generous yet streamlined proportions.

-Another key element within the collection is the introduction of rock crystal.
-Misia Sert, Jojo’s wife and best friend to Coco Chanel, placed crystal shards as decorative objects around her sumptuous rue de Rivoli, Paris apartment.
+Moreover, another key element within the collection is the introduction of rock crystal.
+Likewise, Misia Sert, Jojo’s wife and best friend to Coco Chanel, placed crystal shards as decorative objects around her sumptuous rue de Rivoli, Paris apartment.

 Coco side table

-Sultana has reinvented this material, making the crystal both magnificent and modern by working with a painstaking treatment process of applying rock crystal to pieces such as the linear and flowing Rocco gueridon and Coco side table and on the basis of the Petra floor lamp and Nadia table lamp, which both emit a bewitching shimmer akin to semi-precious gemstone.
+Therefore, Sultana has reinvented this material, making the crystal both magnificent and modern by working with a painstaking treatment process.
+Likewise applying rock crystal to pieces such as the linear and flowing Rocco gueridon.
+Additionally Coco side table and on the basis of the Petra floor lamp and Nadia table lamp.
+Consequently, both emit a bewitching shimmer akin to semi-precious gemstone.